 Filing a Longshore and Harbor Workers Compensation Act Claim

-The New Orleans LHWCA claims attorneys at Lambert Zainey encourage injured workers to seek assistance in filing a claim as soon as possible, as time is of the essence.
+The New Orleans-based LHWCA attorneys at Lambert Zainey encourage injured workers to seek assistance in filing a claim as soon as possible, as time is of the essence.
 Injured workers must notify their employer of the injury within 30 days, and an LHWCA claim must be filed within a year of the date of injury.

 Compensation available through this maritime law includes: